swcarpentry/DEPRECATED-boot-camps/testing/README.md

 Exception is caught by the `except` block.

-Exception can be converted and passed e.g. if this was deep within a function we would not want to print but to keep UI separate so, can `raise` an exception e.g.
+Exception can be converted and passed e.g. if this was deep within a function we would not want to print but to keep UI separate.

+Can `raise` an exception e.g.

     except KeyError:
         raise ValueError('The input should be a string of a-z, A-Z, 0-9 or space')

-## Exercise

-Add a runtime test for decoding.
+## Exercise: add runtime test for decode

 ## Correctness tests

 Testing manually works but is time-consuming and error prone - might forget to run a test.

 Write down set of test steps so won't forget.

 Still time-consuming.

     def test(self):
         print "SOS is ", self.encode('SOS')
         print "...---... is ", self.decode('... --- ...')

-Extend UI to invoke:
+Extend UI.

     while True: